Towards sharp regularity: Full-dimensional tori in $ C^\infty $ vector fields over $ \mathbb{T}^\infty $: Main results: The almost periodic case

 \end{theorem}

+Unlike the discrete case (in map form), for the continuous vector field above, $ \Psi^ * \left( {\omega -\tilde \omega + {P } } \right) = \omega $ implies $ {\left( {D\Psi } \right)^{ - 1}}\left( {\omega - \tilde \omega + P} \right) \circ \Psi = \omega $, which is commonly referred to as the linearization of the vector field in dynamical systems, see Bounemoura \cite{MR4412075} and Koch \cite{MR4735770}, for instance.
+The concept of the modifying term $ \tilde{\omega} $ was initially introduced by Arnold \cite{MR0140699} within finite-dimensional systems and later generalized by Moser \cite{MR0208078}.
+Notably, it is indeed close to $ 0 $, allowing the prescribed frequency to drift.
+Specifically, if the rotation set of the perturbed vector field includes $ \omega $, then the modifying term $ \tilde{\omega} $ vanishes, which means that we achieve frequency-preserving; however, this is not generally the case.
+The former situation corresponds to the discrete linearization case.
+As for the nearly identical diffeomorphism $ \Psi $, it is indeed unique upon normalization in the sense that the average of $ \Psi -{\rm id} $ is zero.
+Both the modifying term $ \tilde{\omega} $ and the nearly identical diffeomorphism $ \Psi $ are nonlinear with respect to the perturbation $ P $.
+For further details, see Bounemoura \cite{MR4412075}, for instance.

-Now we consider the nonresonance beyond Diophantine, for which almost all vector fields hold, and we say that it is \textit{universal}.
-One sees later that the \textit{non-Gevrey} regularity for perturbation is explicitly shown, but we shall emphasize, it could be weaker, as long as the weight added in \eqref{VECT2RE} is larger than any polynomial's form, see details from Remark \ref{VECT2REM} and Section \ref{VECPT2}.
-This fact reveals the \textit{sharpness}, since in the almost periodic case, polynomial's nonresonance or regularity \textit{do not} ensure KAM persistence, which we refer to the counterexamples constructed by Herman \cite{M2}, Cheng and Wang \cite{MR3061774}, Wang \cite{MR4385768} and the references therein (as the dimension tends to infinity). \textit{Thereby, the following theorem provides the weakest regularity--namely $ C^\infty $ (since $ C^\infty $ case has to admit this weight structure) for which KAM applies in the universal sense over $ \mathbb{T}^\infty $, and therefore fills the gap of results on this aspect.} \begin{theorem}[$ C^\infty $ type KAM] For almost all $ \omega \in \mathbb{R}^{\mathbb{Z}} $, there exists a uniform approximation function $ w $, as long as the perturbation $ P $ is sufficiently small in the sense that
+{\fnsymbol{footnote}} Now we consider the nonresonance beyond Diophantine, for which almost all vector fields hold, and we say that it is \textit{universal}.
+One will see later that the \textit{non-Gevrey} regularity for perturbations is explicitly shown, but we shall emphasize, it could be weaker, whenever the weight added in \eqref{VECT2RE} is larger than any polynomial's form, see details from Theorem \ref{VECT33}.
+This fact reveals the \textit{sharpness}, since in the almost periodic case, the polynomial's nonresonance or regularity \textit{does not} ensure the KAM persistence, which we refer to the counterexamples constructed by Takens \cite{MR300311}, Herman \cite{MR0874026}, Mather \cite{MR0967638}, Cheng-Wang \cite{MR3061774}, Wang \cite{MR4385768,WLARXIV} and the references therein (as the dimension tends to infinity)\footnote{Please note that this paper does not claim to conduct work in the field of converse KAM theory; it simply references historical results.}. \textit{Thereby, Theorem \ref{VECT33} provides the weakest regularity---namely $ C^\infty $ for which KAM applies in the universal sense over $ \mathbb{T}^\infty $.
+Consequently, it fills the gap in the results concerning this aspect.}